Boy-Gamera Child-Hero, and the hero-child brigade.

 The man, Kousuke (Kanji Tsuda) and his young son Toru (Ryô Tomioka) are visiting the grave of his wife.
 Toru is about the same age Kousuke was when he witnessed Gamera dying.
 Now Toru voices a sad reality: “She died in a car accident.
 She is not up in heaven.
 She’s in a pile of ashes under this grave.
 This will be the first summer I spend without my mother.”

 The Giant Monster Council is disbanded about the same moment Toru discovers the egg near Gamera’s death-site.
 It hatches in his hand, and out pops a tiny baby turtle!

-I still cannot figure whether this turtle is a special effect or real, as it relates to its environment very authentically, and is very animated and expressive.
-Full marks to the filmmakers (writer Yukari Tatsui and director Ryuta Tazaki) for capturing such character in a BABY TURTLE!
+I still cannot figure whether this turtle is a practical special effect or real, as it relates to its environment very authentically, and is very animated and expressive (those are definitely practical effects!).
+Full marks to the filmmakers (writer Yukari Tatsui and director Ryuta Tazaki) for capturing such character in a baby turtle!
 Toru names this amusing little friend Toto and takes him home surreptitiously.
 His father Kousuke is the owner and chef of a restaurant, so Toru doesn’t want to find turtle soup on the menu.

 Of course, Toto is the Son of Gamera, as we find out soon enough when he inadvertently hovers, and discovers he can breathe fire at will.

 GAMERA THE BRAVE is about coming of age – for Gamera/Toto and Toru.
 When his father does find out about the “baby Gamera” (a term used in this film more like a species name than a proper noun), he admonishes Toru to release Toto into the wild, but Toru refuses to admit the connection, as he tearfully explains, “Toto is not a monster, because monsters fight and die, right?
 Toto is not going to die!”
 Our hearts break.
 Toru’s tirade is purely based on the loss of his mother.